Director of Track and Field/Cross

 From 2008 to 2013, Bayley also was the Elite Athlete Coordinator for the California International Marathon, which sent 25 women and eight men to the 2012 U.S. Olympic Marathon Trials.

-As an all-conference runner at UC Davis, Bayley advanced to the 2002 national championship meet in cross country.
+As an all-conference runner at UC Davis, Bayley advanced to the 2002 national championship meet.
 In 2004, she finished 10th at the Stanford Invitational with a 6K time of 22:20, and went on to earn the Aggies' Outstanding Senior Leader Award.

 She graduated from UC Davis in 2004 as a double-major in communications and Chicano studies, with an emphasis on social and public policy.